icanos/SMAStudio/README.md

 Download the latest release at the release page.
 Latest version is 2.0.1 and **Powershell 5.0 is required**!

 ## Overview
-SMA Studio is a free IDE for developing and managing a Microsoft System Center Service Management Automation environment as well as Microsoft Azure Automation (both Classic and Resource Manager).
+Automation Studio is a free IDE for developing and managing a Microsoft System Center Service Management Automation environment as well as Microsoft Azure Automation (both Classic and Resource Manager).
 It comes with a wide range of great features to ease your work.

 The work on Automation Studio started in June 2014 by Marcus Westin.